obuyajr/Ecommerce-Django/README.md

 Clone this repository to your local machine

 Features
-Product catalog with categories and search functionality Shopping cart with the ability to add and remove items User authentication and registration
-Order history with details on past purchases
-Admin dashboard for managing products and orders Stripe payment integration

 The application directory contains the application settings and configuration.
 The products directory contains the product catalog functionality.